z0rr0/lingcapp/README.md

 # LingCApp

 This is a simple python client for [Lingvo Live API](https://www.lingvolive.com/).

+API key can be obtained from [here](https://developers.lingvolive.com/).

 ## Usage